mealie-recipes/mealie/docs/docs/documentation/admin/user-management.md

     User Groups can only be deleted if no users are apart of the group.
 If you want to delete a group, you must assign the users to another group before removing.

 ## Password Reset
 If a user forgets their password an administrator is able to reset their password through the user management page.
 In the user table, select edit.
-In the popup windows click the "Reset Password" to reset a users password to the default.
+In the popup windows click the "Reset Password" to reset a user's password to the default.
 This is either 'MyPassword' or set through an environment variable.
-See the [Installation Page](/mealie/getting-started/install/) for more details on environmental variables
+See the [Installation Page](../getting-started/install.md) for more details on environmental variables